 From their work the following theoretical principles were derived:

-Flood and Jackson propose that our capacity to manage organizations well (and this includes compliance) will be enhanced if:
+Flood and Jackson proposed that our capacity to manage organizations effectively (and this includes compliance) will be enhanced if:

 What this Means For KAIZEN

-Advancing compliance outcomes (ex. quality, safety, environmental, regulatory) requires an overarching shift from reactive, piecemeal interventions to a total systems approach.
+Advancing compliance outcomes such as quality, safety, security, sustainability, environmental, regulatory either individually or simultaneously requires an overarching shift from reactive, piecemeal interventions to a total systems approach.

-Kaizen is an intervention approach to change things for the better.
-Although typically applied to address small issues in a short period of time it is not limited to one time or continuous improvements at the line and process level.
+Kaizen is used in LEAN practices as an intervention approach to change things for the better.
+Although typically applied to address small issues in a short period of time it is not limited to one time or continuous improvements at the line or process level.

-For KAIZENs to be effective at the system level practitioners will benefit from using a diverse set of methodologies to implement improvement interventions.
+KAIZENs can be effective at the system level but will require practitioners to have a different mindset, along with diverse set of methodologies to implement improvement interventions.

 Total Systems Intervention (TSI) provides a systems approach to assist in determining what methodology to use to address "system sized problems" (i.e. "messes").
 It affords organizations a framework to evaluate and compare the effectiveness of intervention methodologies which is of particular value to risk and compliance programs with respect to policy development and improvement.